-There was understandably a sombre mood in the paddock on Sunday come race day, with the events of the previous day dry much at the forefront of people’s minds.
+There was understandably a sombre mood in the paddock on Sunday come race day, with the events of the previous day very much at the forefront of people’s minds.
 Talk was that Ayrton Senna, Gerhard Berger, Michael Schumacher and former racer Niki Lauda intended to reform the Grand Prix Drivers’ Association – a body that promoted driver safety in the 1960s and 70s – ahead of the upcoming Monaco Grand Prix, in response to Ratzenberger’s death.

 Pre-race preparations complete, Ayrton Senna led the field of 25 cars – Pacific’s Paul Belmondo having declined to take the slot made free by Ratzenberger’s absence – on the parade lap, before he settled his Williams into the pole slot on the grid, the Brazilian having claimed the 65th pole position of his career the previous afternoon.
 Michael Schumacher would start alongside the triple world champion in his Benetton-Ford.
-Gerhard Berger and Senna’s Williams team-mate Damon Hill would share the second row ahead, while JJ Lehto – recovered from his preseason testing accident – and Ferrari substitute Nicola Larini – Jean Alesi, himself injured – rounded out the top six.
+Gerhard Berger and Senna’s Williams team-mate Damon Hill would share the second row, while JJ Lehto – recovered from his pre-season testing accident – and Ferrari substitute Nicola Larini – Jean Alesi, himself injured – rounded out the top six.

 The start-finish line was covered in debris following the violent accident, yet rather than stop the race, a safety car – a concept reintroduced in 1993 – was deployed while track marshals cleared the shattered remains of the Benetton, and the Lotus.